Measurement Error and Counterfactuals in Quantitative Trade and Spatial Models: Empirical Bayes Uncertainty Quantification

-Consider again the Armington model with noisily measured bilateral trade flows.
-Table \ref{tab:Arm_gamma_ME_EE} and Figure \ref{fig:Arm_gamma_ME_EE} display the resulting intervals and posterior distributions for the objects of interests, respectively.
-The posteriors that account for both estimation and measurement error are compositions of the two previously plotted posterior distributions.
-In addition, Figure \ref{fig:Arm_theta_ME_EE} presents the posterior distributions for the trade elasticity.
-We observe that measurement error induces attenuation bias.

-\subsubsection{Relation to \citet{dingel2020spatial}}
+\subsubsection{Relation to \citet{DingelTintelnot:2025}}

-The most relevant paper in the literature on improving counterfactual calculations in quantitative trade and spatial economics is \citet{dingel2020spatial}, which studies calibration procedures in granular settings.
+The most relevant paper in the literature on improving counterfactual calculations in quantitative trade and spatial economics is \citet{DingelTintelnot:2025}, which studies calibration procedures in granular settings.
 In these settings, individual idiosyncrasies do not wash out and can cause overfitting and poor performance out-of-sample.
-To deal with this, \citet{dingel2020spatial} proposes to, instead of the observed data, either use fitted values obtained using a low-dimensional model or smooth the data using matrix approximation techniques.
-These procedures can readily be incorporated into Algorithm \ref{alg:EB_UQ_k}.
+To deal with this, \citet{DingelTintelnot:2025} proposes to, instead of the observed data, either use fitted values obtained using a low-dimensional model or smooth the data using matrix approximation techniques.
+Both of these approaches can be cast as special cases of the proposed procedure in Algorithm \ref{alg:EB_UQ_k}, by choosing a specific prior.

-The resulting values $\left\{ \gamma\right\} _{b=1}^{B}$ can then be interpreted as draws from the posterior of the proposed counterfactual estimator from \citet{dingel2020spatial} applied to the data without measurement error.
+Specifically, the main recommendation is to use a low-dimensional model and is called the covariates-based approach. \citet{DingelTintelnot:2025} considers a quantitative spatial model with $L$ individuals.
+Let $\ell_{ij}$ denote the share of people residing in location $i$ and working in location $j$.
+The covariates-based approach then interprets the observed commuting shares $\left\{ \tilde{\ell}_{ij}\right\} $ as a finite sample from a continuum model.
+This results in the maximum likelihood model